 - A helping hand: We preserve your loved one’s daily routines to help them retain a greater sense of control and understanding of their environment, including medication reminders and assistance with meal preparation, light housekeeping, grooming, dressing, shopping, hygiene and more.
 We can also run errands and provide transportation.

 - A compassionate ear: We reassure and provide companionship.
 We know dementia takes a toll; our caregivers can bring emotional comfort to them as they adjust to their circumstances.
+By actively listening to them and validating their thoughts and feelings, we help them feel understood and valued.

 - A trusted voice: We’ll serve as your liaison.
 With a personal Care Manager and caregivers whom we match to suit your loved one’s needs and preferences, you can count on us to provide dedicated care and consistently monitor the progression of their symptoms to keep you apprised of any changes.